segmentio/nightmarejs.org/src/index.md

 ## Simple API

+Each method is a basic English command: goto, refresh, click, type, wait... you can check out [Nightmare's full API here](https://github.com/segmentio/nightmare#api).

-Nightmare's methods all basic English commands, which lets you simplify deeply nested callbacks into a few sequential statements.
+Nightmare lets you simplify deeply nested callbacks into a few sequential statements.

 Here's a search on Yahoo: